aman-sawarn/Medical-Report-Generation-Using-X-Ray-Images/README.md

 3. Loss plots has different plots for training and validation purposes
 4. Training has various training notebooks
 5. Outputs have output generated from the model
+6. Checkpoints has model weights
+7. Tokenizer has a .pikle file containing key value pairs from the tokenizer's vocabulary

 #### Approach To Solve the problem